MWers/game-of-thrones-episode-guide-ebook-generator/README.md

-# Game of Thrones Episode Guide Generator
+# Game of Thrones Episode Guide eBook Generator

 This repo contains code that will generate ebooks from the Game of Thrones episode summaries at the excellent [Game of Thrones Wiki](https://gameofthrones.fandom.com/).